ingridzippe/events_frontend/README.md

   - facebook login adds user to database
   - bottom bar navigates between screens
   - myprofile loads the events that this individual user posted
+  - if the user is logged in it goes straight to posts